denten-books/plain-text/0-intro.md

 object's point of view.
 On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate the textual encounter.

+The reverse engineering of literary devices reveals that not all texts are created equal.
+In print, traditional distinctions between form and content lie flat.
+The printing press firmly embeds ink into paper, leaving no space between type and page.
+Media-minded critics like Johanna Drucker, Katherine Hayles, and Jerome McGann have urged literary scholars to re-evaluate textuality in its media-specific contexts [@drucker_digital_2001;
+@mcgann_radiant_2001; @hayles_print_2004].
+Their work reminds us that the flatness of digital text endures only in the guise of an illusion.
+Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
+A substantial gap separates the visible text from the source code that produces it.
+Forces of capital and control exploit that gap, obscuring the workings of the device.[^ln-capital]

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper offers the document of record, which, once archived,